davegurnell/play-tagless-case-study/README.md

 Commit your code or switch branches before carrying on!**

 Here's an alternate strategy to the one described above.
-Instead of using Guice, we can do manual dependency injection using contstructors:
+Instead of using Guice, we can do manual dependency injection using constructors:

 1. Delete the concrete subtype you introduced in step 2 above!